sebastian-ahmed/stock_tools/README.md

 !<COMMAND>#arg0#arg1#arg2#...
 ```

 Each command has a unique number of arguments depending on the required semantics.
-The command lines may be placed anywhere in the input stock transaction file and in any order although it is recommended for documentation purposes that such commands are placed in chronological order along with stock transactions.
+The command lines may be placed anywhere in the input stock transaction file unless otherwise stated and in any order unless otherwise stated although it is recommended for documentation purposes that such commands are placed in chronological order along with stock transactions.

 ## SPLIT
 The `SPLIT` command indicates a stock split event.
 The format of this command is as follows: